 The Johnsons believe that work experience is necessary for students to become fully educated, and that it is within the structure of a formalized work experience that students meld technical knowledge with professional behavior resulting in professional efficacy.
 The typical university curriculum offers excellent technical and academic training, but little professional behavior development that is required to be immediately prepared for practice upon graduation.
 Universities depend upon internships and summer work experiences, both in institutional research and industrial environments, to supply this training.

 Our students in the School of Chemical, Biological and Environmental Engineering compete nationally for summer internships and research experience for undergraduate (REU) programs.
 In order to be competitive for summer positions after the sophomore year of schooling, they need to have demonstrated mastery of skills not taught or practiced at other schools, and this is what is provided by the Johnson Internship in the summer following the students first year in the CBEE program, when it is difficult to obtain a meaningful engineering internship.

 Qualifying Applicants: Any first year student in Chemical, Biological or Environmental Engineering (must have successfully completed CBEE 102).

 More info: Program Requirements (PDF)

-Application materials must be saved in one file as JohnsonInternship17_YourName.doc
+Application materials must be saved in one file as JohnsonInternship18_LastFirst (PDF or Word).

-Students will be notified in the first week of Spring 2017 term and will be required to attend weekly meetings at a time to be determined, typically Tuesday at 5 or 6 p.m.
+Students will be notified by the end of the second week of spring term and will be required to attend weekly meetings Monday or Wednesday at 7 p.m. for the rest of Spring 2018.